Seix Intermediate Bond Wrap

-Michael Rieger is a managing director and senior portfolio manager at Seix Investment Advisors, an investment management affiliate of Virtus Investment Partners, where he focuses on the securitized sector.
-He is also a member of the Seix Investment Policy Group, which determines firm-wide asset allocation policy.
+Michael Rieger is a managing director and senior portfolio manager at Seix Investment Advisors, an affiliated manager of Virtus Investment Partners, where he focuses on the securitized sector.
+He is also a member of the Seix Investment Policy Group.

 Prior to joining Seix in 2007, Mr. Rieger was a portfolio manager at AIG Global Investment, where he managed an asset-backed securities portfolio covering the full rating spectrum in addition to non-agency senior residential mortgage-backed securities (MBS), adjustable-rate senior mortgage portfolios, and international AAA residential MBS portfolios.
 He began his investment management career as an analyst in Aetna Life and Casualty’s Portfolio Hedging Group.

 Mr. Rieger earned a B.A., cum laude, in mathematics from Dartmouth College.
 He has worked in investment management since 1986.

 Portfolio Manager, Head of Investment Grade Credit Research